z0rd0n/z0rd0n.github.com/index.md

 ## I use vim
 I am sure you we all have our favorite text-editors, but here is the man page for a wonderful commandline text editor called [vimtutor](http://linuxcommand.org/man_pages/vimtutor1.html).
 Vimtutor has drastically increased my editing speeds.

-## Installing vim?
+## Installing vim
 As root.

 	'$ apt-get install vim'

 ## Starting vimtutor

+	'$ vimtutor'
-	'$ vimtutor' And follow the tutorial.
+And follow the tutorial.

 Depending on the time you spend on experimentation, this tutorial should take between 25-35 minutes.